THE THOUSAND YEAR REIGN

 There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.

-Let me say a couple more words about these books here at the great white throne.
-First, the names of all who have responded to God in faith (Romans 4) … even prior to the cross … are in the Lamb’s Book of Life.
-Second, I strongly suspect that the books of works are also for determining the degree of punishment that each individual will experience in the Lake of Fire.
+Let me say one more thing about these books here at the great white throne.
+I strongly suspect that these books of works are also for determining the degree of punishment that each individual will experience in the Lake of Fire.
 Not all will be punished alike.
 Jesus spoke of the fact that some will have fewer stripes (Luke 12:48).
 That will be scant consolation however, for all who must spend eternity separated from God in the Lake of Fire and in outer darkness.

 Finally here, John says death and hell were cast into the lake of fire.
 I like that.
 I like that a lot.
 When my dad and mother died … I came to hate death more than ever.
 It bothers me to think about their dear bodies laying out there in the graveyard.
 But, praise God, death also will be dealt with at the Great White Throne Judgment.
 There will be no more purpose for death or Hell after that, you see.
 There will be no more dying because there will be no more sinning.
 Hell, the temporary holding place of all the wicked dead (Luke 16:19-31), will no longer have a purpose.
 After the Great White Throne Judgment, death and Hell and judgment will be things of the past.
 The wicked will have been fairly judged and disposed of and all of Christ's enemies will have been put under his feet … including death and Hell itself.
 As you have it in First Corinthians 15:25-26,